aarasawa/Project_SwampFish/picoCTF/picoCTF 2024/General Skills/binhexa/binhexa.md

 #### Tags: General Skills, browser_webshell_solvable

 #### Description
-> How well can oyu perform basic binary operations?
+> How well can you perform basic binary operations?

 #### 1.
->
+> Just a netcat server where you answer questions and get the flag.